farzadsaif/Go-Stock-Alerter/README.md

 **Enter SMS Number @ SMS gateway**: Enter the 10 digit number@gateway which you will send an SMS alert to.
 For example, if the carrier is Verizon Wireless, then you would type 12345678900@vtext.com.
 [Here is a list of SMS gateways](https://avtech.com/articles/138/list-of-email-to-sms-addresses/)

 Press enter to run the stock alerter.

+Press ^C to interrupt the program, ending it.